 It is not a question at any particular moment of the ruling class deciding to go by car instead of by train; rather it is a question of the relationships in the middle class, working class, and the ruling class itself.

 Not only in Britain, where they never assimilated the lessons from their experiences, but wherever they have operated the tactic, they have failed dismally in the objects they set themselves.

 In the immediate aftermath of the Second World War they were guilty on practically all questions of an infantile ultra-left attitude.
-They denied the possibility of an economic boom of post-war European and world capitalism, which was inevitable given the policies of Stalinism and Reformism which laid the political premises for a revival of capitalism.
+They denied the possibility of an economic boom of post-war European and world capitalism, which was inevitable given the policies of Stalinism and reformism which laid the political premises for a revival of capitalism.
 They declared that the economy of the capitalist countries could not be reconstituted.
 We were told that we were faced with the post-war slump in which capitalism was incapable of finding a way out!
 They ridiculed our argument when we quoted Lenin to point out that if not overthrown, capitalism always finds a way out.
-When their claims were falsified by events, they then solemnly pontificated “Marxistically” that there was a 'ceiling' on production, that ceiling being the highest level which capitalism had reached in the pre-war period.
-Alas for our self-styled Marxist economists the 'ceiling' was soon burst open by the rise of the world economy.
+When their claims were falsified by events, they then solemnly pontificated “Marxistically” that there was a “ceiling” on production, that ceiling being the highest level which capitalism had reached in the pre-war period.
+Alas for our self-styled Marxist economists the “ceiling” was soon burst open by the rise of the world economy.

 The defeats of the workers in Germany, Italy, France and Spain, and the destruction of their organisations prepared the way for World War Two.
 Since the Second World War, the power of the workers has been enormously enhanced and imperialists have correspondingly to be wary.

 It is true that local wars against the colonial revolution and between minor powers have taken place every year since the Second World War.
 Similarly, after the First World War, there was a war every year till the final holocaust of 1939.